KB-E/KernelBuilding-Essentials/README.md

 The Kernel built is going to be stored into './out/zImagesNew/'.
 If you build a new kernel for the same device and variant, then your old kernel will be moved to './out/zImages/' and the new one to './out/zImagesNew/'.
-The kernel name is the same has device variant name.
+The kernel name is the same has device variant name you set before (It can be anything, but you better put your device codename there).

 ## '--dtb' Flag ##